circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 * At the end of each job, the cache upload is done asynchronously and does not prevent the workflow from continuing to progress.
 This means that jobs within the same workflow are unlikely to access a cache uploaded from an upstream job.
 Users are not charged for this "DLC teardown" step.
 * Because each job now downloads the latest version of the cache, there is no limit to how many jobs can be pulling the cache at the same time.
 This eliminates one of the limitations outlined with the old implementation below and should result in more cache hits for users.

-All further content on this page refers to the implementation of DLC that is in the process of being phased out.

 ### Limitations
 {: #limitations }